mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/multipoint_parallel.rst

 After establishing variable connections and setting up the driver, we define the optimization objective and constraints.
 Here, we will setup the parallel derivative computations.
 In this example, we have 6 functions of interest (1 objective and 5 constraints), which would require 6 linear solves for reverse-mode derivatives in series.
-Among 6 functions, 4 depends only on AS_point_0, and 2 depends only on AS_point_1.
+Among 6 functions, 4 depend only on AS_point_0, and 2 depend only on AS_point_1.
-Therefore, we can form 2 paris and perform linear solves in parallel.
+Therefore, we can form 2 pairs and perform linear solves in parallel.
 We specify ``parallel_deriv_color`` to tell OpenMDAO which function's derivatives can be solved for in parallel.

 .. code-block::